 When combined with the story narratives and advanced learning curriculum developed by subject experts, the result is trainees learning in the best way possible — through personal experience — significantly improving learning retention, job performance, team collaboration, workplace safety, and cost.

-Another advantage of VR in training is that the employer can receive measurable data on each employee’s performance with the ability to set benchmarks and analyse the progress an individual has made over time.
-As a result, employees can receive immediate feedback on their performance and be set targets to work towards, allowing them to implement what they have learnt at a much faster rate.
+Another advantage of VR in training is that the employer can receive measurable data on each employee’s performance, with the ability to set benchmarks and analyse the progress an individual has made over time.
+As a result, employees can receive immediate feedback on their performance and set targets to work towards, allowing them to implement what they have learned at a much faster rate.

 Why is VR for training beneficial?

 With the ability to transport users to realistic, risk-reduced work scenarios, employees can learn the skills and procedures attached to the role whilst also being actively engaged in the learning process.

 Advanced headsets with controllers enable the user to involve themselves completely in the scenario, rather than just being a passive observer.
 The learning experience becomes a more enjoyable, engaging, and ultimately, memorable process.

 Immersive simulations that provide authentic and safe experiences not only help prepare employees for their jobs, but also free up workers who would have to provide the training.

 Let your team experience what a real-life emergency would entail and how they ought to react whilst staying in a controlled and safe environment.